 Scheck's translation is supplemented with thorough annotations and a detailed critical introduction that sets the context for reading Jerome's commentaries.
 It is an invaluable reference for patristics scholars, historical theologians, Church historians, and New Testament scholars.

-Thomas P. Scheck is associate professor of classics and theology at Ave Maria University.
-He is the author of Origen and the History of Justification: The Legacy of Origen’s Commentary on Romans, also published by the University of Notre Dame Press.
+Thomas P. Scheck is assistant professor of classics and theology at Ave Maria University.
+He is the author of Origen and the History of Justification: The Legacy of Origen’s Commentary on Romans (University of Notre Dame Press, 2008).